Daihatsu Move: Fifth generation (LA100; 2010)

 The fifth-generation Move was introduced in December 2010.
 The car is also sold by Subaru as the second-generation Subaru Stella (Japanese: スバル・ステラ, Subaru Sutera) through an OEM agreement.
 In an effort to further improve fuel economy, the new Move was equipped with idle-stop technology and it was 35 kg lighter than the fourth generation.
 These efficiencies and parts reductions also lowered the cost of manufacture by about ten percent, allowing Daihatsu to lower prices while increasing equipment over the previous generation.
+The interior featured a symmetrical dashboard with a central cluster of gauges, and a sliding rear seat which allowed users to increase the space of the cargo compartment.

 In December 2012, the Move received a light facelift, with a redesigned, blockier front end and new taillights.
+At the interior, the dashboard was redesigned, with the gauges moved in front of the driver rather than the original, center cluster layout.
+The air conditioning vents were moved, while additional storage cubbies were provided.
 Daihatsu's "Smart Assist" collision avoidance system was new, and a first for the kei class.
-The engine incorporated new emissions strategies such as Eco Idle and thermal control of the engine and CVT transmission, developed for the most recent Mira e:S. The Move Custom received larger taillights which extended to incorporate the roof spoiler.
-Aerodynamics were also improved, while the fuel tank was shrunk - from 36 to 30 L.
+The engine incorporated new emissions strategies such as Eco Idle and thermal control of the engine and CVT transmission, developed for the most recent Mira e:S. Aerodynamics were also improved, while the fuel tank was shrunk - from 36 to 30 L.

+The Move Custom received larger taillights which extended to incorporate the roof spoiler.
+The Custom's bold appearance with significant chrome elements also continued; at the interior there were different gauges with chrome bezels and bespoke upholstery with a shimmering appearance.
+Period testers did note that the Custom's gauges were harder to read than the standard units, while the seat fabric was somewhat slippery.